MetOffice/simulation-systems/source/Reviewers/releases/um_main_release.rst

 **UM AUX Changes**

-If there are changes to the AUX trunk in this release, then add a new tag to the ``um_aux`` repository and then update the ``ref`` in the UM ``dependencies.yaml`` file - commit this to the branch.
+If there are changes to the AUX ``main`` in this release, then add a new tag to the ``um_aux`` repository and then update the ``ref`` in the UM ``dependencies.yaml`` file - commit this to the branch.